 • Think about how you use the internet as a family.
 What could you do to get more out of the internet together and further enjoy your lives online

-At The Hall Mrs Handford runs an e-safety Committee where the children discuss issues and concerns.
-As each meeting takes place the minutes are attached to the website.
+At The Hall Mr Nagar runs an e-safety Committee where the children discuss issues and concerns.

 As part of your child’s curriculum and the development of ICT skills, we provide access to the internet only in teacher supervised lessons.